kurapica/IGAS/PLoop/README.md

 	print( Object )          -- Output : System.Object

-The System is a root namespace defined in the class.lua file, some basic features are defined in the namespace, such like **System.Object**, could be used as the super class of other classes(Unlike other oop system, there is no default super class, for lua, simple is good).
+The System is a root namespace defined in the PLoop.lua file, some basic features are defined in the namespace, such like **System.Object**, could be used as the super class of other classes(Unlike other oop system, there is no default super class, for lua, simple is good).

 Also you can see, **Object** is a sub-namespace in **System**, we can access it just like a field in the **System**.